mikeshultz/mikeshultz.com/content/security/certbot.md

 **NOTE**: If you have a full Web cluster, load balancer, or your server is behind a firewall, please consider going the traditional route of purchasing a certificate.
 It won't waste Let's Encrypt's resources, and you'll have a much easier time getting it setup.

-**NOTE**: If you're on a different distro than I am, some of the paths in these commands may be a little different.  *Run random commands from a Web site responsibly.*
+**NOTE**: If you're on a different distro than I am that uses different paths, or use a domain that *isn't* example.com, some of these commands may need to be altered.  *Run random commands from a Web site responsibly.*

 ## Install